nrwl/nx/docs/shared/nest-plugin.md

 ![NestJS logo](/shared/nest-logo.png)

-Nest is a Nest.js framework designed for building scalable server-side applications.
+Nest.js is a framework designed for building scalable server-side applications.
 In many ways, Nest is familiar to Angular developers:

 - It has excellent TypeScript support.
 - Its dependency injection system is similar to the one in Angular.